 DevOps vs. DataOps

 DevOps methodology was introduced because people were looking for a technical solution to an operational problem.
 It was a ground-breaking set of practices took down the barriers between developers and the operation/business.
 But matters got even more complicated when data and data science entered the business as a new stage in the production process.
-As a reaction, DataOps emerged as a solution for bringing the battle-proven combo of developers and operations into the data processing and eliminating silos between developers, data scientists and operators.
+As a reaction, DataOps emerged as a solution for bringing the battle-proven combo of developers and operations into data processing, and eliminating silos between developers, data scientists and operations.

 Disrupted and disruptors